 These stops are in order by how far you would have to walk to get to Villefranche-sur-Mer.
 Why in the world would I mention ones that make you walk further?!

 Because there are insane views of the town and the beach below, so the further you have to walk, the better the view!

 If you want to go to Villefranche-sur-Mer beach, you should get off at Leopold II, Madone Noire, Schifanoia, or Ange Gardien.

 So Leopold II would be a 17 minute walk to the beach of Villefranche-sur-mer (the Plage des Marinieres).
 Madone Noire would be 13 minutes, Schifanoia would be 9 minutes and Ange Gardien would be about 8 minutes.

-If walking is an issue, may want to consider taking the train or getting off at Ange Gardien.
-You will also have to walk the length of the beach to get to the center of Villefranche-sur-mer and you’ll have to walk back up to the bus stop when you want to go back to Nice.
+If walking is an issue, you may want to consider taking the train or getting off at Ange Gardien.
+You will also have to walk the length of the beach to get to the center of Villefranche-sur-Mer and you’ll have to walk back up to the bus stop when you want to go back to Nice.

 Don’t forget to put the reverse itinerary into the Lignes d’Azur app to find out the last bus time back to Nice so that you don’t get stuck!
 Right now, the app is showing that the last bus goes back to Nice around 10:30 pm, but always double-check.